Daniel Rees (economist): Biography

 Daniel I. Rees earned a B.A. from Oberlin College in 1986, followed by a M.S. in economics from the University of Wisconsin, Madison in 1988 and a Ph.D. in economics from Cornell University in 1992.
 Rees was a professor at the University of Colorado Denver from 1993 to 2021 and has held visiting appointments at Princeton University's Center for Health and Wellbeing and Queen's University.
-Currently, he is a professor of economics at Universidad Carlos III de Mardid.
+Currently, he is a professor of economics at Universidad Carlos III de Madrid.
 He is also a co-editor at Journal of Policy Analysis and Management, a coeditor at the American Journal of Health Economics, and an associate editor at Economic Inquiry.
 He was an associate editor at Economics and Human Biology from 2011 to 2013 and Editor-in-Chief of the Economics of Education Review from 2014 to 2019.
 Rees has published in a variety of peer-reviewed journals, including the American Economic Journal: Applied Economics, The Journal of Political Economy, and The Journal of Economic Literature.